top of page

 The verb 'excuse' has its roots in Latin and Old French, revealing a fascinating etymological journey.
 It traces its origins to the Latin word 'excusare,' which is formed from the prefix 'ex,' meaning 'out of' or 'thoroughly,' and 'causa,' meaning 'cause' or 'reason.'
 Initially, 'excusare' meant to offer a reason or justification for an action or decision.
 Over time, in Old French, it evolved to include the sense of pardoning or forgiving someone for their actions by providing a valid reason or justification.
 This transition highlights the etymological connection between explaining a reason and extending forgiveness.
 In its present-day usage, 'excuse' embodies both meanings, as it can refer to both offering a rationale and pardoning someone for their actions, thus releasing them from blame or responsibility.

-Quiz: Find the meaning of excuse
+Quiz: Find the meaning of the verb excuse:

 Try Again!